ShayanDodge/ShayanDodge/README.md

 ### Skills
 * Strong background in physics, including classical mechanics, electromagnetism, and quantum mechanics
 * Proficient in programming languages such as Python, C++, and MATLAB
-* Experience with numerical methods and algorithms for simulation and modeling
+* Experience with numerical methods and algorithms for simulation and modeling (FDM, FTTD, FEM, MOM)
-* Knowledge of scientific computing libraries, such as NumPy, SciPy, and PyTorch
 * Familiarity with high-performance computing (HPC) environments and parallel computing

 ### Experience